kiran0712/Intercom-take-home-test/README.md

 Requirements to successfully run the code:

-1. Python 3 environment: can be downloaded using anaconda environment.
-The documentation to help with this can be found here: https://docs.anaconda.com/anaconda/install/
+1. Python environment: can be downloaded using anaconda environment.
+The documentation to help with this can be found here: https://docs.anaconda.com/anaconda/install/.
+This code has been developed in Python 2.7

 2. Suitable IDE to run the code: This code has been developed on Pycharm IDE.
 This can be found here: https://www.jetbrains.com/pycharm/